pcornier/pi3r.co/source/_posts/A-8bit-CPU-simulator.md

 end
 ```

 The function receives two parameters: a location and a byte value.
-We need to perform a bitwise "and" operation with a 16bit mask to have a safe memory address: 0x10000 = 0x0000, 0x10001 = 0x0001 etc. Same thing with the byte value, we "and" the value with a 8bit mask.
+We need to perform a bitwise "and" operation with a 16bit mask to get a safe memory address: if the address exceeds 0xffff, it will wrap to zero e.g. 0x10000 = 0x0000, 0x10001 = 0x0001 etc. Same thing with the byte value, we "and" the value with a 8bit mask.

 The read function is really basic:
 ```lua